-Most hardware engineers and inventors know what a Rigid Flex is.
-It is both the most frustrating part of a significant circuit and yet is, at the same time, the most beneficial and essential part of the circuit.
+Most hardware engineers and inventors know what a Rigid-Flex is.
+It is both the most frustrating part of a significant circuit and yet is, at the same time, the most valuable and essential part of the course.

-Its layout and the components that it contains gives it an edge above the rest of the PCB at an average inventor's disposal.
-More importantly, thanks to the orientation of the Rigid-Flex PCB, a designer can maneuver it around different parts of the circuit and also connect other parts of the circuit.
+Its layout and components give it an edge above the rest of the PCB at an average inventor's disposal.
+More importantly, thanks to the orientation of the Rigid-Flex PCB, a designer can maneuver it around different parts of the circuit and connect other parts of the course.

-That said, there are also various problems that come with using such a peripheral as it is also one of the most complicated Printed Circuit Boards to integrate.
-In this guide, we will go over the basics of a Rigid-flex circuit board, its layout, its problems, and their solutions.
+Various problems come with using such a peripheral as it is also one of the most complicated Printed Circuit Boards to integrate.
+This guide will go over a Rigid-flex circuit board's basics, layout, problems, and solutions.

-An excellent example of one such PCB is that of printers, as they boast a very flexible tape that allows them to move back and forth without any restrictions.
-The Flex PCB is one of the essential parts of a printer, as it is quite impossible for the machine to print otherwise.
+An excellent example of such PCB is printers, as they boast a flexible tape that allows them to move back and forth without any restrictions.
+The Flex PCB is one of the essential parts of a printer, as the machine can't print otherwise.

 Image 1: Rigid Flexible Circuit

 To say that the design for the Rigid-Flex PCB is complicated would be an understatement; not only is it one of the most hectic PCBs to craft, but it is also a PCB that requires meticulous design.

 Due to the various layers in a Rigid-Flex PCB, a designer must give intense attention to each layer so that one may not be different from the other or intersect the other.

 So to better understand how a Rigid-Flex PCB works, let's dive deeper into its design and the many different layers of such a PCB.

 Before we move on to the proper design of such a PCB, you must also consider certain factors.